java-lang-goutam/chrome-minify-and-copy-extension/README.md

-# chrome-minify-and-copy-extension
+# chrome-minify-extension
-This chrome extension can minify current url and copies to clipboard
+This chrome extension can minify current url and copies shortened url to clipboard